The-Marcy-Lab-School/New-York-Times-API-fetch-lab/README.md

 ## Build your Web App!

-Create the needed files to build the web app that resembles the gif above.
+Create the needed project files to build the web app that resembles the gif above.
+You can use `starter-code/index.html` as a starting point or copy the code chunks into your own components if you're building this lab in React.
+If you havn't learn React as a class, build this out using plain JavaScript.
+This lab uses Semantic UI for CSS, so you might see some css class names you don't recognize.
+That's ok!

 You should build out each of the following feature one at a time, coding a little and testing a little as you go.

 ## Top Stories